Go RED!

 Between binding a surprise Birthday quilt and enlarging a quilt for a friend, I am trying to get in some reading.
 Quite honestly, I've needed a break from the hours of sitting at the computer, compiling lists for Insurance of all of our possessions lost in last summer's fire.

 The Red Go-Bags in our closet had clothing for 3 days.
-Be sure to include a pair of shoes, sandals or slippers, socks, your favorite undergarments, travel toothbrush and toothpaste (in a Glad-Lock bag).
+Be sure to include a pair of shoes, sandals or slippers, socks, your favorite undergarments, medications (and lists of family physicians, prescriptions for medications and eye glasses), travel toothbrush and toothpaste (stored in a Glad-Lock bag), and a small first aid kit.
 Also, include a sweater, jacket or sweatshirt - something comfy to wear in each of the four seasons.
 Our bags were packed for summer evacuations.
 With everything we were dealing with, we were not prepared once the weather got colder.
 One day we experienced an unexpected rain storm and the poncho and umbrella helped but we had to immediately purchase shoes and jackets.

 Consider the following: